mmlobo/fse/README.md

 ### Functionality

-1. Data Input: The script takes input data from field measurements.
+1. **Data Input**: The script takes input data from field measurements.
 This includes orientation of fault and bedding planes and pitch of the net-slip.
-2. Processing: The script processes these data to construct the 3D geometry of the fault and bedding planes.
+2. **Processing**: The script processes these data to construct the 3D geometry of the fault and bedding planes.
 It then applies the netslip vector to simulate the displacement.
 <img src="figures/figura-script.png"  width="600"/>

-3. Visualization: The script generates visualizations, including:
+3. **Visualization**: The script generates visualizations, including:
-- Map View: Shows the horizontal intersection of the fault and bedding planes.
+   - **Map View**: Shows the horizontal intersection of the fault and bedding planes.
-- Cross-Section View: Displays the vertical intersection in the dip direction of the fault.
+   - **Cross-Section View**: Displays the vertical intersection in the dip direction of the fault.
-- Fault plane view as in Ragan (2009).
+   - **Fault plane view as in Ragan (2009).**
-- Plots proposed in the paper.
+   - **Plots proposed in the paper.**

 ### Input
 The program will ask the following parameters: